learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/StripeAPI.md

 - Follow the guide on [Accept a payment](https://stripe.com/docs/development/quickstart) for React.

 ## 6. Handle Webhook Events (Node.js)
+### What's a Webhook?

+A webhook is like a messenger that lets one application send real-time information to another.
+In the context of Stripe, it's how Stripe tells your application about events related to payments, subscriptions, and more.

+### Why Handle Webhook Events?

+Imagine you're running an online store.
+You don't want to sit there refreshing your order page to see if a payment went through.
+That's where webhooks come in.
+They notify your server immediately when something important happens in your Stripe account.

+### Example Scenario:

+Let's say a customer successfully completes a payment on your website.
+Without webhooks, your app might not know about this until it checks Stripe for updates.
+With webhooks, Stripe can instantly notify your server about the successful payment.

 - Create a server-side route using Express and the Stripe package to handle webhook events.
 This ensures that your application responds to events triggered by Stripe.

 ## 7. Implement Subscription Logic (If Needed)